Farm Supplies Wholesalers

 Recent Developments

-- The widening spread between input prices paid by farmers and what they receive for outputs in the form of lower commodity prices is squeezing farm profits, according to Farm Progress.
+• The widening spread between input prices paid by farmers and what they receive for their outputs in the form of lower commodity prices is squeezing farm profits, according to Farm Progress.
 Current farm income instability due to inflationary pressures, high interest rates, and several supply chain disruptions have farmers facing higher input costs while receiving lower commodity prices.
 Moreover, as commodity prices have fallen the gap between the two widened in 2023 and 2024.
 The percentage change in crop output prices between 2023 and 2024 (-13.8%) is much larger than the percentage decrease in input prices (-1.38%) during that period, USDA data show.
 Without any relief in the form of improved crop prices, farmers will continue to suffer from cost/price squeezes, eroding farm profit margins and reducing their purchasing power, according to Farm Progress.

 Get A Demo